voidful/search-and-learn/README.md

 └── tests                       <- Unit tests
 ```

-## Replicating our scaling test-time compute results
+## Replicating our test-time compute results

-The [recipes readme](recipes/README.md) includes launch commands and config files in order to replicate our results.
+The [`recipes` README](recipes/README.md) includes launch commands and config files in order to replicate our results.

 ## Citation